aayn/ocr-pipeline-plan/PITCHME.md

   - [√] Code to generate synthetic images
   - [ ] Experiments on the WDN (using Jupyter Notebooks)
     - [√] Starting point, architecture based on a Keras example
-      - Trained on ~20% of the samples, performance plateaus at ~7% accuracy.
+      - Trained on ~20% of the samples, performance plateaus at ~7% accuracy

 ---

   - [√] Batch normalization added to above architecture.
-    - Considerable performance improvement, accuracy ~35% after training on ~10% of the samples.
+    - Considerable performance improvement, accuracy ~35% after training on ~10% of the samples
   - [ ] Dropout
   - [ ] Colour/B&W images
   - [ ] Trying various architectures for the CNN stack